 The organization initially measures its financial assets and financial liabilities at fair value.
 The organization subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in actively traded marketable securities that are measured at fair value.
-Financial assets measured at amortized cost include cash, accounts receivable and term deposits.
+Financial assets measured at amortized cost include cash, and accounts receivable.
 Financial assets measured at fair value consist of investments.
 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

-Notes to Financial Statements Year Ended December 31, 2019
+Notes to Financial Statements Year Ended December 31, 2020